Adeola23/pub-notes/content/posts/snotes.md

 >When something feels strange, it’s usually a signal that there are holes in my understanding, maybe worth investigating.

 >Take that opportunity to set expectations properly and measure success quantiatively.

+>We had picked the right project.
+It was big enough to be useful, small enough to be possible.
+Start with a small piece; fulfill one goal at a time, on time.
+Do it with all things in life.
+You can’t jump to the end game right away, in computers, politics, love or any other aspect of life - Bloomberg